PratikMaitra/COMS_672_Project/README.md

 ## Results
 The trained Tiny Llama model can issue valid orders in an entire Diplomacy game.
 While hallucination and gibberish can occur, the model shows promise for strategic reasoning.

+We have provided the results of our model on 10 prompts using the temperature setting of 0.1 and 1.
+The results are stored in the xlsx format within the results folder.

 ## Challenges
 Limited availability of high-quality open-source datasets.